Domyni/first-nodeJs-server/README.md

-# A simple nodeJS server
+# A simple NodeJS server
+For learning purpose.